jessitron/git-happens/init.md

    git commit -m "Initial commit"

 If the staging area is a pallet, then committing puts that pallet on the truck.

+(If it complains about your username and email configuration, please follow its instructions.)

 Now your repository is properly initialized.
 Run gitk and check out your little commit tree.
 More of a commit seed, at this point: one little commit and a master branch pointer.